chef/effortless/components/effortless-chef-io/effortless-audit.md

 In InSpec a common pattern is to write a wrapper profile that depends on another profile.
 This pattern is used to pull profiles from a main profile source like the [Chef Automate Profile Store](https://automate.chef.io/docs/profiles/).

+> Note: You can find an example of this pattern [here](https://github.com/chef/effortless/tree/master/examples/effortless_audit).

 1. To use this pattern navigate to the profile you want to use
    ```
    cd my-profile